|California Climate-Friendly Farming Initiatives

 |Climate Resilient Agriculture

-Through on-farm biodiversity, renewable energy production, water conservation, and soil health building, California farms can strengthen their resilience against the worst impacts of climate change.
+Through on-farm biodiversity, renewable energy production, water conservation, and soil health building, farmers can strengthen their resilience against the impacts of weather extremes.
+We advocate for sustainable agricultural adaptation efforts at the state level to better support farmers on the ground.